mitchdzugan/SQLTraining/Exercises/everythingSoFar.md

+This imgur album has screenshots for all of the answers to these so you can check you work: https://imgur.com/a/2YMkLFc

 ## Challenge Exercises!
 1. (MovieReviewsDemo)
 For each user in the database, find the number of people that are following them.
 Output columns should be: